 by Allen Bukoff

-The amoeba casting its late afternoon Valentine's Day winter shadow, 14 February 2007.
+The borg jellyfish casting a late winter afternoon Valentine's Day shadow, 2007.
 Click here for more frost-catcher shadow photos.

 |As soon as we have photos of this frost catcher with frost on it, we will post them here.